Sanmilee/ML_Project/1-Airflow/README.md

 ***
 #### Intro
 This project demonstrate the use of Apache Airflow and Google Cloud Composer for orchestrating machine learning workflows.
 The goal is to showcase the benefits of using a workflow management system for managing the end-to-end lifecycle of machine learning models.
 The project will cover tasks such as data inception, processing, feature engineering, model training, and evaluation - which could then be deployed.
+- This model is trained to detect fraudulent credit card transactions so that customers are not charged for items that they did not purchase.